vdk-bk/ATS_Tracker/README.md

-This Web app will help to determine the ATS compability of the Employer
+This Web app will help to determine the ATS compability of the Employer.

+Author:Venkatesh Borkute